 Sharp cheddar cheese, stirred in with the potatoes are extra yummy, but you can use mozzarella, or Monterrey jack,or whatever cheese that you like.
 If you are craving more cheesy comfort dishes, check out Easy Stove Top Mac & Cheese, or Chipotle Chicken Enchiladas.

-I love my cast iron skillet and used it here so the Shepherd's pie can start on the stove top and finish in the oven.
+I love to cook with my cast iron skillet and used it here so the Shepherd’s pie can start on the stove top and finish in the oven.
 If you prefer, transfer the turkey mixture to a baking dish before topping with potato mixture.

 How to Make Mexican Shepherd’s Pie